aklump/check-pages/documentation/source/stash.md

 # Stashing Values

-There is a special map key `extras` available on every test, which is ignored by the schema validator and can be used to stash/retrieve arbitrary data by plugins and extension strategies throughout the testing process (and across event handlers).
+There is a special map key `extras` available on every test, which is ignored by the schema validator and can be used to stash/retrieve arbitrary data by handlers and extension strategies throughout the testing process (and across event handlers).

 The following example is taken from a mixin that had to move it's shorthand config to the stash and then act upon those values just before the request.
 You can see how `extras` is used to achieve this.